-The Investment Manager will exercise reasonable care to not acquire securities that cannot be sold or disposed of in the ordinary course of business within seven days at approximately the value ascribed to them by Florida PRIME if, immediately after the acquisition, Florida PRIME would have invested more than 5% of its total assets in such securities.
+The Investment Manager will exercise reasonable care to not acquire securities that cannot be sold or disposed of in the ordinary course of business within five business days at approximately the value ascribed to them by Florida PRIME if, immediately after the acquisition, Florida PRIME would have invested more than 5% of its total assets in such securities.

-In buying and selling portfolio securities for Florida PRIME, the Investment Manager will comply with (i) the diversification, maturity and credit quality conditions imposed by Rule 2a-7 under the 1940 Act, (ii) the requirements imposed by any NRSRO that rates Florida PRIME to ensure that it maintains a AAAm rating (or the equivalent) and (iii) the investment limitations imposed by Section 215.47, Florida Statutes.
+In buying and selling portfolio securities for Florida PRIME, the Investment Manager will comply with (i) the diversification, maturity and credit quality criteria in GASB 79, (ii) the requirements imposed by any NRSRO that rates Florida PRIME to ensure that it maintains a AAAm rating (or the equivalent) and (iii) the investment limitations imposed by Section 215.47, Florida Statutes except to the extent, as permitted by Section 215.44(3), the trust instrument of Florida PRIME and this investment policy statement specifically authorize investments in addition to those authorized by Section 215.47.

-The Investment Manager generally will comply with the following diversification limitations that are additional to those set forth in Rule 2a-7.
+The Investment Manager generally will comply with the following diversification limitations that are additional to those set forth in GASB 79.
 First, at least 50% of Florida PRIME assets will be invested in securities rated "A-1+" or those deemed to be of comparable credit quality thereto by the Investment Manager (i.e., so long as such deeming is consistent with the requirements of the NRSRO's AAAm (or equivalent) rating criteria), subject to Section 215.47(1)(j), Florida Statutes.
 The Investment Manager will document each instance in which a security is deemed to be of comparable credit quality and its basis for such a determination.
-Second, exposure to any single non-governmental issuer will not exceed 5% and exposure to any single money market mutual fund will not exceed 10% of Florida PRIME assets.
+Second, exposure to any single non-governmental issuer (other than a money market mutual fund) will not exceed 5% and exposure to any single money market mutual fund will not exceed 10% of Florida PRIME assets.